-Study provides new knowledge about the body's fight against HIVOctober 31st, 2013 in HIV & AIDS /
+Study provides new knowledge about the body's fight against HIVOctober 31, 2013 in Medicine & Health / HIV & AIDS

 A study of the body's reactions to the HIV virus by Danish researchers has led to new understanding of the immune system's fight against HIV.
 The discovery is an important step on the road towards the future development of new methods for treating HIV.